tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

     ![MongoDB ip whitelist](./assets/mongo_ip_whitelist.png)

     You can add your static IP address here.
-To avoid IP related complications, for now, we'll select the third option that says **Allow Access from Anywhere**.
+To avoid IP related complications, for now we'll select the third option that says **Allow Access from Anywhere**.
 This means Atlas will allow you to access the cluster from any IP address.

 * When you select **Allow Access from Anywhere**, a prompt asks for IP description.
 Provide a description and select the *Add IP Address* button: